What is a market Squeeze?

 Once a squeeze is triggered, the rapid unwinding of positions can lead to adverse and sudden price movements.
 This in itself has the effect of moving the price to more extreme levels.
 That leads to triggering of stop loss orders and squeezing out even more traders who’re unable to hold losing positions indefinitely.

-One of the main culprits was long seen to be margin trading.
+One of the main causes of the squeeze was long seen to be margin trading.
 This because those trading with high leverage will have less capacity to withstand drawdown before a margin call is activated.
-Some dispute this though and claim that margin trading plays no role or even increases the stability of the market.
+However others believe that margin trading plays no role or even increases the stability of the market.